WaitThatShouldntWork/InferGPT/README.md

 Once you have Git installed, follow these steps:

-- Open your terminal.
+- Open your preferred terminal.
 - Navigate to the directory where you want to clone the repository.
 - Run the git clone command for the fork you just created.

-### Install Neo4j Desktop or Aura DB
-Instructions can be found [here](https://neo4j.com/docs/?utm_medium=PaidSearch&utm_source=google&utm_campaign=GDB&utm_content=EMEA-X-Conversion-GDB-Text&utm_term=neo4j&gclid=Cj0KCQiA1rSsBhDHARIsANB4EJY8wQONKSyNCofQBGAcOGWwNpNh4Z0yj7oGxok8vs2CipPJMjGPcpkaAuw1EALw_wcB).
-Install the pre-made recommendations database.
-Version 4.4 is the latest stable.

 ### Running the service
-- Create `.env` files based on the `.env.example` files under `/frontend` and `/backend`
+- create `.env` files as instructed within the [frontend README](frontend/README.md), [backend README](backend/README.md) and [data README](data/README.md)

 #### Using Docker
-- Start and open the Neo4J Desktop app.
-Start the default database (neo4j).
-- create `.env` files as instructed within the [frontend README](frontend/README.md) and [backend README](backend/README.md)
-- Run the Docker Desktop app (install it from [docker.com](docker.com) if you don't have it)
+- **Ensure Docker is installed and running**.
+The easiest way to do this is by using the Docker Desktop app (install it from [docker.com](docker.com) if you don't have it).
 - In the root directory of the project run `docker compose up`
+> [!WARNING]
-  - Note the first time you do this it may take longer as the compose file builds the images
+> the first time you do this it may take longer as the compose file builds the images.
+> Backend unittests cannot be run against the docker installation - please follow the [backend README](backend/README.md) for testing guidance
+- View the frontend at [localhost:8650](http://localhost:8650) and the Neo4j Browser at [localhost:7474](http://localhost:7474)
+- use the keyphrase "healthcheck" to test if everything is collected successfully

 #### Using pip and python
-- Open your preferred terminal.
+- Open your preferred terminal where the project is cloned
-It's recommended (though not technically required) to create a virtual environment for the project by running `python -m venv .venv` to create it and `.venv/Scripts/activate` to activate it in your active terminal.
+- It's recommended (though not technically required) to create a virtual environment for the project by running `python -m venv .venv` to create it and `.venv/Scripts/activate` to activate it in your active terminal.
+- Follow the [data README](data/README.md) for guidance on how to set up Neo4j Desktop
-- Follow the [frontend README](frontend/README.md) to set up the front end
+- Follow the [frontend README](frontend/README.md) to set up and run the front end
-- Follow the [backend README](backend/README.md) to set up the back end
+- Follow the [backend README](backend/README.md) to set up and run the back end
-- Once all dependencies have been pulled run `uvicorn app:api` to start the app.
-Check the backend app is running at [http://127.0.0.1:8000/health](http://127.0.0.1:8000/health).

 ### Usage
 Coming

 ### LICENCE
 See [LICENCE.md](LICENCE.md)